EstherSlabbert/Infrastructure-as-Code/README.md

 # uses ansible to get OS of db host
 sudo ansible db -a "uname -a"
 ```
-Use adhoc command to move files/folders to a target_host(s)
+Use adhoc command to move files/folders to a target_host(s):
 ```bash
 # create a file on controller
 sudo nano test.txt